krajeshj/Streetcar0719/ExploratoryDataAnalysis.md

 6. Conclusion
 =============

--   Exploratory analysis of the three buffer zone on the basis of Existing Land Use classification was done
+-   Exploratory analysis of the three buffer zones on the basis of Existing Land Use classification was done
     -   Distribution of Parcels vs. Existing Land Use
     -   Market Value of the parcels on the basis of Existing Land Use
 -   The distribution across the Existing Land Use classes is not uniform

--   Further analysis( Exploratory / Forecast ) indicates parcels with High Mrket Land Value are classified as
+-   Parcels with High Market Land Value are classified as
     -   C - Commercial
     -   IN - Instituitional
     -   MU - Mixed Use